iCliniq Logo

 What Are the Functions of Rheumatoid Factor?

 Without immunogenic stimulation, rheumatoid factors are not detectable in circulation.
-They are thought to be a natural reaction to a range of antigenic stimuli, such as toxic compounds like lipopolysaccharides or pathogens like the Epstein–Barr virus (EBV).
+They are thought to be a natural reaction to various antigenic stimuli, such as toxic compounds like lipopolysaccharides or pathogens like the Epstein-Barr virus (EBV).
 They produce immunological complexes, which are then phagocytosed by inflammatory cells.
 These RFs are transitory, low-affinity polyclonal antibodies produced by the germ cells.
 In this situation, their position could be termed protective.

-A complicated interaction between B - lymphocytes, T - lymphocytes, and dendritic cells are involved in the pathophysiology of RA.
-Loss of tolerance to citrulline-containing proteins is caused by a variety of environmental and genetic causes, resulting in the formation of autoantibodies such as anti-cyclic citrullinated protein antibody (ACPA) and RF.
 It is probable that this antigenic input also triggers the synthesis of RF that produces B cells, which perform isotype switching and keep the inflammatory reaction continuing.
-Additional activation and adhesion of inflammatory cells such as macrophages, neutrophils, and lymphocytes may result from the involvement of RF in the complex immune development.
+Additional activation and adhesion of inflammatory cells such as macrophages, neutrophils, and lymphocytes may result from the involvement of RF in complex immune development.
 This causes tissue damage and creates a positive feedback loop in which more autoantibodies are produced.
-An autoimmune and self-sustaining inflammatory response, which eventually leads to arthritis, could be explained by such a mechanism.
+Such a mechanism could explain an autoimmune and self-sustaining inflammatory response that eventually leads to arthritis.

 What Disorders Are Associated With High Rheumatoid Factor Levels?